Flexible-length Text Infilling for Discrete Diffusion Models: Experiments

-In this section we investigate the effect of random versus uniform position initialization, the inclusion of OT coupling, and the impact of varying the number of sampling steps. \\
+In this section, we investigate the effect of random versus uniform position initialization, the inclusion of OT coupling, and the impact of varying the number of sampling steps. \\

-\textbf{Position Initialization} In \autoref{tab:results_ours} and \autoref{tab:results} we also explore the difference between DDOT-R and DDOT-U. In DDOT-R, pad tokens tend to cluster in areas of high density because the OT finds no match for them.
-However, the pad tokens in DDOT-U tend to be evenly spaced out.
-We find that DDOT-U consistently outperforms DDOT-R. \\
+\textbf{Position Initialization} In \autoref{tab:results_ours} and \autoref{tab:results}, we also explore the difference between DDOT-R and DDOT-U. In DDOT-R, pad tokens tend to cluster in high-density regions because OT finds no matches for them; in DDOT-U, pad tokens tend to be evenly spaced.
+We find that DDOT-U consistently outperforms DDOT-R.\\

 \textbf{OT Coupling} To demonstrate the importance of OT coupling between source and target positions, we retrain the small version of DDOT without OT coupling and provide a quantitative comparison in \autoref{tab:OT-Ablation}.
 Models trained with OT coupling consistently outperform those using independent (random) coupling.
-We theorize that the OT coupling provides more signal about the ordering of tokens throughout the diffusion process.
-Specifically, the DDOT guarantees that the relative ordering of the prompt and generated tokens at any timestep is the same as the original ordering.
-In contrast, independent coupling requires the model to infer the original ordering of tokens—a challenging task given the numerous plausible orderings that can result from interspersed prompt tokens.

-\textbf{Position Over Time} We qualitatively compare the ground truth token paths during training \autoref{fig:OT_NOT-visualization}.
-With OT coupling, token trajectories exhibit significantly fewer crossings, maintaining relative order throughout the generation process.
-In contrast, the independent coupling frequently permutes tokens.
-Visualizations of token paths during inference are available in \autoref{subsec:path_vis} \\
+We hypothesize that OT coupling provides a stronger signal about token ordering throughout the diffusion process.
+Specifically, DDOT guarantees that the relative ordering of the prompt and generated tokens at any time step matches the original ordering.
+In contrast, independent coupling requires the model to infer the original ordering—a challenging task given the numerous plausible orderings that can result from interspersed prompt tokens. \textbf{Position Over Time} We qualitatively compare ground-truth token paths during training in \autoref{fig:OT_NOT-visualization}.
+With OT coupling, token trajectories exhibit significantly fewer crossings, maintaining relative order throughout the generation process; in contrast, independent coupling frequently permutes tokens.
+Visualizations of token paths during inference are available in \autoref{subsec:path_vis}.\\

-\textbf{Number of Sampling Steps} One advantage of diffusion models over autoregressive models is their ability to exchange compute for accuracy by varying the number of inference steps. \autoref{fig:OT_NOT-visualization} shows how the number of sampling steps influences lexicographically constrained generation performance.
-As the number of sampling steps increases, performance also increases. \\
+\textbf{Number of Sampling Steps} One advantage of diffusion models over autoregressive models is the ability to trade compute for accuracy by varying the number of inference steps. \autoref{fig:OT_NOT-visualization} shows how the number of sampling steps influences lexically constrained generation performance: as the number of sampling steps increases, performance improves.\\